-- Do they have a forward thinking partnership strategy that allows their system to adapt to future technology changes and needs?
+- Do they have a forward-thinking partnership strategy that allows their system to adapt to future technology changes and needs?

 Look at the partnerships the vendor has established and how they fit in your overall security operation.
 Integrations can save you money and time by bringing all of your systems together in one place.
-As your incident management software is a long-term solution, can the vendor fit your needs now and in the future?
+As your incident management system is a long-term solution, can the vendor fit your needs now and in the future?

 - If you’re switching to a new incident management solution, can the vendor migrate data from your current system?

 This is important.
 You want to make sure that all of your current data can be migrated into your new system, especially when it comes to reporting.
 And, if you opt for a hosted model with your data stored in the cloud, find out what sort of data backup the vendor has in place to make sure your data is always safe.

 - What types of training and support do they provide before, during, and after deployment?

 - Do they have board-certified security professionals (CPPs) on staff that can assist you with setting up your software?

 - Do they have a dedicated project management team to ensure timelines are met?

 - Is their tech support done in-house or outsourced?
 Is it available 24/7?

 Make sure the vendor has the resources to provide quality service in addition to the product.
 Some of your systems are going to be mission-critical, e.g., your dispatching system that runs into your security operations centre.
 These systems cannot fail, so make sure the vendor has a backup plan.
 Selecting the right incident management system can seem overwhelming, but knowing what you need, and how you want the system to work, will help you find the right solution for your organization to rely on now and in the future.